oyieroyier/WK1-Code-Challenge/README.md

 - E = less 40.
 ```

-### Project Setup:

-This is a simple program executed purely using JavaScript conditional statements.
+### Running the application

+Running the application is very straight forward.

-Launch the _student_grade_generator.html_ file in browser.
+- Open the student_grade_generator.html file in Mozilla Firefox, Safari or any Chromium-based browser.

-The browser window will prompt you to enter a score.
+- The browser window will prompt you to enter a score.

-Enter any score between 0 and 100.
-Or 200 if you passed too well in your exam.
+- Enter any number between 0 and 100.
+Or above 100 if you think you passed too well in your exam.

-The browser will return your marks as a grade.
+- The browser will return your marks as a grade between A and E.

 Refresh the browser window to enter another mark in prompt.

 ## Challenge 2: Speed Detector (Toy Problem)

+### Description

 Write a program that takes as input the speed of a car e.g 80.
 If the speed is less than 70, it should print “Ok”.
 Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

-**For example, if the speed is 80, it should print: “Points: 2”.
-If the driver gets more than 12 points, the function should print: “License suspended”.**

-### Project Setup:

-Launch _speed_detector.js_ in a text editor or IDE.
-Call the function on line 39 by inputting the speed argument (an actual number) in place of the _speed_ parameter.

-#### Project Summary & Thoughts

-This is also an intriguing challenge that I implemented using a combination of functions, conditionals and iterating loops.
+### Running the application
+Running the application is very straight forward.
+You can use the following steps to run the app.

+- Install required dependencies from npm

+      **npm install**

+- On line 30, replace the parameter *speed* paramete in the function with any number.

+- Run the speed_detector.js application

+      **npm start speed_detector.js**

 ## Challenge 3: Net Salary Calculator (Toy Problem)
+### Description

 Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the PAYE (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.